D-Hatred-Z/D-Hatred-Z/README.md

 - 👋 Hi, I’m @D-Hatred-Z
 - 👀 I’m interested in Cyber Security and Chicks =))
-- 🌱 I’m currently learning KMA - not a good but also not a bad school
+- 🌱 I’m graduate from KMA - not a good but also not a bad school
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me: just email me, in case u don't see my email that means i don't want anybody to contact me
 - 😄 Pronouns: ...